bodrick/awesome/TOPICS.md

 *   [blokadaorg/blokada](https://github.com/blokadaorg/blokada) - The official repo for Blokada for Android and iOS.
 *   [buttercup/buttercup-desktop](https://github.com/buttercup/buttercup-desktop) - :key: Cross-Platform Passwords & Secrets Vault
 *   [anchore/anchore-engine](https://github.com/anchore/anchore-engine) - A service that analyzes docker images and scans for vulnerabilities
-*   [docker-slim/docker-slim](https://github.com/docker-slim/docker-slim) - DockerSlim (docker-slim): Don't change anything in your Docker container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)
+*   [slimtoolkit/slim](https://github.com/slimtoolkit/slim) - Slim(toolkit): Don't change anything in your container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)
 *   [keepassxreboot/keepassxc](https://github.com/keepassxreboot/keepassxc) - KeePassXC is a cross-platform community-driven port of the Windows application “Keepass Password Safe”.
 *   [mitmproxy/mitmproxy](https://github.com/mitmproxy/mitmproxy) - An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers.
 *   [andryou/scriptsafe](https://github.com/andryou/scriptsafe) - a browser extension to bring security and privacy to chrome, firefox, and opera